Machine for Sustainable Living

-With the project "Machine for sustainable living" I am investigating sustainability and self-sufficiency within the activities of daily life and the practice of the emerging DIY culture.
+With the project “Machine for Sustainable Living” I am investigating sustainability and self-sufficiency within the activities of daily life and the practice of the emerging DIY (do it yourself) culture.
 The project aims to self-production of all goods for contemporary living, such as electricity, biogas, food and biodiesel while collecting heat from the sun and rainwater.
 It also points in achieving a closed loop system.
 The design is flexible for application in global scale, adapting each time to local factors.

 The Hybrid Plattform contributes to the interdisciplinary aspect of the project.
 The aim is to collaborate with scientists that deal with alternative energy resources, food research, ecology and also sociologists, economists, politic science experts that study the new model of lifestyle after the economical and environmental crisis.
-The collaboration with Prof. Stephan Pflugmacher-Lima from Fachgebiet Ökologische Wirkungsforschung und Ökotoxikologie has already started with the intermediation of the Hybrid Plattform.
-Together we will build and develop a testing small scale of the "Machine for Sustainable living" with the integration of the "Green Liver", a natural water purification system by Prof. Stephan Pflugmacher-Lima.
+The collaboration with Prof. Stephan Pflugmacher-Lima from the Department Ecological Impact Research and Ecotoxicology has started with the intermediation of the Hybrid Plattform.
+Together the team will build and develop a testing small scale of the »Machine for Sustainable living« with the integration of the »Green Liver«, a natural water purification system by Prof. Stephan Pflugmacher-Lima.